ByronLove10/ByronLove10/README.md

 <h1 align="center">Hi 👋, I'm Javier</h1>
 <h3 align="center">A passionate student of Computer Engineering UPC</h3>

-- 🔭 I'm a currently **interning as a back-end developer at Bookline SL**

-- 🌱 My goal **is to become a full-stack developer, so I’m learning Node.js to strengthen my skills.
-I’m also diving into Python to explore more of the AI world!**
+- 🔭 I’m currently **finishing my degree** and working on two projects: one full-stack and another focused on pipeline and machine learning.

+- 🌱 My goal is to become a **full-stack developer**, and in the long run, either a **software project leader** or **to start my own software company**.
+I’m constantly learning and exploring new technologies

+- 💻 The last year, I’ve been working with **Bookline SL** diving deeper and strengthen my development skills.
+I´m also exploring the world of artificial intelligence with Python.

 - 📫 How to reach me **javiersanchezzar@gmail.com**